ironthree/bodhi-rs/README.md

 The `examples` directory contains a few example applications to test and showcase some library functionality.
 Currently, this includes a simple program to file a comment or create a buildroot override in the staging instance of bodhi.

+## Development

+It might be helpful to enable the `debug` feature for local testing, since that enables some debugging statements at various places in the code (mostly HTTP responses from `reqwest`).

+It might also be helpful to enable building documentation for private items with `cargo doc --document-private-items` for locally browsing all documented items.